chrischen/racquetleague-ui/README.md

 - [ ] Assign a Group to an Event (group owns the Event)
 - [x] Unlisted events
 - [ ] Earmark spots for certain player levels
+- [ ] Photo gallery (for showing the court or instructions on entry)

 ### Location
 - [ ] Assign a Group to a Location (group owns the location record)